-Roadmap Activity Detail Time Horizon 4 Funding Model Evaluation 5 Review enterprise applications across the four institutions to identify opportunities to consolidate to single platforms aligned with the shared ERP system Audit existing licenses to determine opportunities for reduction Systems and Infrastructure Rationalization Establish a fully virtualized centralized data center with service terms predicated on established SLAs and using the infrastructure-as-a-service model Long-Term Reevaluate the existing service delivery model and consolidate commodity services • Centralize data backup and recovery2 Consolidate redundant enterprise applications and shadow systems used across all campuses.^{2,3,4} 6 Workforce Centralize Server Administration with remote sites transitioned to VMWare or Data Center Consolidation Centralize service desk operations3 Long-Term Centralize IT security and consolidate vendors/platforms
+Roadmap Activity Detail Time Horizon 4 Funding Model Evaluation Reevaluate existing IT funding model and create a transparent and centralized model Intermediate- Term Review enterprise applications across the four institutions to identify opportunities to consolidate to single platforms aligned with the shared ERP system 5 Systems and Infrastructure Audit existing licenses to determine opportunities for reduction Establish a fully virtualized centralized data center with service terms predicated on established SLAs and using the infrastructure-as-a-service model Long-Term Rationalization Reevaluate the existing service delivery model and consolidate commodity services Centralize data backup and recovery2 Ŭ Consolidate redundant enterprise applications and shadow systems used across all campuses.^{2,3,4} 6 Workforce Centralize Server Administration with remote sites transitioned to VMWare or Data Center Long Torm 0 Consolidation Centralize service desk operations3Centralize IT security and consolidate vendors/platforms Long-Term

-- This is the primary prerequisite for all other actions along the roadmap. - 2.
-Requires virtualization as a prerequisite. - 3.
-Requires service rationalization as a prerequisite. - Requires IT Funding model and cloud strategy as a prerequisite. - Near-Term implies a 0-2 year time horizon. - 6.
-Intermediate-Term implies a 2-6 year time horizon.7.
-Long-Term implies a 6-10 year time horizon.
+- Notes - This is the primary prerequisite for all other actions along the roadmap.
+1 - Requires virtualization as a prerequisite.
+2. - Requires service rationalization as a prerequisite.
+3. - Requires IT Funding model and cloud strategy as a prerequisite. - 4 Near-Term implies a 0-2 year time horizon.
+5. - Intermediate-Term implies a 2-6 year time horizon.
+6 - Long-Term implies a 6-10 year time horizon.
+7.